-The course is completed with an assessment resulting from the interim control of learning outcomes during the teaching part of the semester of study and from the final control of learning outcomes (50/50).
+The course culminates in an assessment resulting from an interim review of learning outcomes during the teaching part of the semester of study and a final review of learning outcomes (50/50).
 To pass the course, a minimum of 60 % of the points must be obtained (at least 60 points).
 A minimum of 93 points is required for a final grade of A, a minimum of 85 points is required for a grade of B, a minimum of 77 points is required for a grade of C, a minimum of 69 points is required for a grade of D and a minimum of 60 points is required for a grade of E. Credit will not be awarded to a student who obtains less than 60 % of the points in any component of the assessment (assignments: less than 18 points; final analysis: less than 12 points; oral examination: less than 30 points).